mrezabayat/iamsorush/content/posts/namespace-cpp/index.md

 ## Introduction

-With `namespace`, blocks of codes can be isolated in big projects, therefore name conflicts can be avoided.
+When reading C++ tutorials and training examples, one important feature is mostly overlooked: namespaces.
+This is because namespaces are used in real life libraries and applications With `namespace`, blocks of codes can be isolated in big projects, therefore name conflicts can be avoided.

 ## Basics